dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module06.md

 - An [Azure account](https://portal.azure.com) with an active subscription.
 - A Microsoft Purview account.
 - You are a **Data Product Owner** in at least one governance domain.
-- Optional: Some curated data assets available in your catalog.
+- Optional: Some curated data assets available in your catalog, such as the **AdventureWorksLT** dataset.

 ---

 ## 🎯 Objectives

-- Create a draft data product.
+- Create a data product.
-- Enter business metadata and ownership details.
+- Enter relevant metadata including descriptions and business use cases
-- Associate with a governance domain.
 - Add underlying data assets.
 - Define access policy rules and approvers.
 - Publish the data product.